ldtc-labs/ldtc/docs/METHODS.md

 Notes:

 - Calibration runs on the synthetic plant with `seed_C=[E,T,R]` matching the demo.
 For other plants/settings, re-run calibration.
 - The baseline and Ω trials reuse the same estimators used in the CLI, including block bootstrap CIs.
+Estimator options include a VAR/linear path and mutual information paths (sklearn MI and Kraskov k‑NN/KSG).
+Optional TE/DI plugin hooks are provided; if no backend is installed, the methods fall back to MI (KSG) as a conservative proxy.